 - Washington – Their Quitline and most other telephone counseling services will ship NRT medication to callers at low or no cost.

 - Washington DC – Possible free NRT, though I'm having trouble nailing down the details.

 - West Virginia – Residents are eligible for eight weeks of free NRT patches, gum or lozenges by enrolling in four Quitline coaching calls.

 - Wisconsin – Their Quit Line provides a starter pack of quit smoking medications like nicotine gum, patches, and lozenges.

-- Wyoming – Free patches and gum by calling or texting their quit line.
+- Wyoming – Free patches, gum, and now lozenges by calling or texting their quit line.